LieuweJ/smelly-mars-rover/typescript/backlog.md

 - move commandHandling to separate class to handle commandProcessInterfaces.
 - move setting roverState in rover.construction should move its responsibilities to Rover.
 - cleanup
+- Removed type command checking in handler to allow easier adding of new commands.

 Not doing: